 Al Crocker, Sam Parriot, and Paul Bigsby at Muroc dry lake in 1940; Parriot recorded 136.87 mph on June 19, 1940 with the ‘parallel valve’ engine.
 [Bonhams]

 Albert Crocker, born in 1882, had an engineering degree from Northwestern University’s Armour Institute‘, an engineering school.
 His first job was with the Aurora Automatic Machine Co, builders of Thor motorcycles, and Crocker not only developed Thor engineering, he was a keen and successful racer during 1907-09.
-In the natural course of a racing career, he met and conversed with the pioneers of motorcycle manufacture and racing in those early days, including Oscar Hedstrom and Charles Hendee, the chief engineer and owner of the Hendee Manufacturing Co, makers of Indian ‘Motocycles’.
-Al Crocker developed a friendship with the Indian camp, and some published accounts suggest he worked at the Wigwam, others contend he never did.
+In the natural course of a racing career, he rubbed shoulders with the pioneers of motorcycle manufacture and racing in those early days, including Oscar Hedstrom and Charles Hendee, the chief engineer and owner of the Hendee Manufacturing Co, makers of Indian ‘Motocycles’.

+Al Crocker was a busy Indian dealer, and began manufacturing accessory parts like steering dampers, according to his ‘Throttle Crax’ dealership newsletter in 1931.
 In 1931, the staggeringly famous American dirt-track rider Sprouts Elder, who had been ‘Thrilling the Millions’ from England and Australia to Argentina, brought the sport of Speedway to the US, and it rapidly gained the same popularity as in the rest of the world, as the best-attended and most lucrative sport of all.
-In response, Crocker put his engineering skills to the test, building a speedway frame to accept a ‘101’ Indian Scout engine 45cu” (750cc).
-This proved satisfactory, and in 1932, Crocker set about producing an OHV conversion for the Indian motor; the bolt-on cylinder and head echoed Indian factory racing practice of 1925/6, when their OHV Indian ’45’ was timed at 126mph, running on alcohol.
-These first Crocker OHV conversions had a 500cc (30.50cu”) capacity, and when tested in the Crocker-built speedway frame, proved satisfactory in power output, out-performing the Rudge engines which were then dominant in Speedway.
-A few Crocker OHV kits were apparently sold to the public.
+In response, Crocker put his engineering skills to the test, building a speedway frame to accept the recently obsolete ‘101’ Indian Scout engine with an OHV conversion with a reduced engine capacity of 500cc (30.50ci) in compliance with AMA racing regulation.
+The bolt-on cylinder and head echoed Indian factory racing practice of 1925/6, when their OHV Indian A45 was timed at 126mph (running on alcohol).
+When tested in the Crocker-built speedway frame, his OHV Indians out-performing the Rudge engines which were then dominant in Speedway.
+A few Crocker OHV kits (four?) were apparently sold to the public.

 The Crocker 750cc OHV conversion for the Indian Scout motor.
 [Bonhams]

-In 1933, Crocker and Paul Bigsby next developed a single-cylinder 500cc (30.50ci) OHV Speedway racer, undoubtedly in response to the lighter weight of single-cylinder engines vs. the Crocker OHV v-twins.
+But the Indian conversion motor was ultimately too heavy, so in 1933 Al Crocker and Paul Bigsby developed a single-cylinder 500cc (30.50ci) OHV Speedway racer, undoubtedly in response to the lighter weight of single-cylinder engines.
 A side note here; while rumor considers Bigsby (later famous for inventing the ‘Whammy Bar’ or tremolo for electric guitars) to be responsible for the Crocker engine design, Al Crocker was a trained engineer who had worked in motorcycle engineering for decades with Thor and Indian, as well as being Bigsby’s employer…and while Bigsby was known to ‘blow his own horn’, certainly the Crocker motorcycles had input from many quarters.

 The 1934 Crocker Speedway catalog.
 [The Vintagent Archive]